 My mission, if I can be so bold to claim one, is to reunite mind, body, spirit and Earth.

 Embodied life feels good… Let me show you.

 Tayla Ealom is a Received her 200 hour teacher training certification from The Bhakti Yoga Shala under Govindas and specializes in hatha, gentle, and vinyasa style classes in Berkeley.
 She’s studied Anusara yoga with Kenny Graham, Siri Peterson, and Chrissy Graham at YogaKula, as well as yoga and the psyche with Mariana Caplan and yoga for the emotional body with Pete Guinosso.
 Her deep passion is connecting the healing power of yoga with internal emotional and psychological work.
 She often invites students to rewrite the internal story and start releasing from limiting beliefs.

-She is currently completing her Masters in Psychological Studies – Somatic Psychology at The California Institute of Integral Studies.
-During her training, she has gained invaluable skills in working with trauma and affect regulation through both her own body and the bodies of those she works with.
+She is has her Masters in Psychological Studies and Somatic Psychology is currently pursuing her PhD in Women’s Spirituality at The California Institute of Integral Studies.
+Through her training, she has gained invaluable skills in working with trauma and affect regulation through both her own body and the bodies of those she works with.
 Her current work with individuals (and groups) can include intuitive bodywork, therapeutic counseling, movement both indoors and with the more-than-human world, reflections in nutrition and herbal supports.
 These explorations remain as invitations to each person so they can show up just as they are without the need for anything to be other than exactly as it is.
-She will be carrying this knowledge into her PhD Studies in Women’s Spirituality, where she intends to research the role of embodiment in a kind of deep Earth connection that cultivates profound love and commitment to a healthy Earth-Body.

 For more information on class schedules, private lessons in yoga or meditation, or one-on-one therapeutic somatic counseling, fill out the form below!